stacks-network/stacks-core/clarity-types/src/types/codec/packed/v1/README.md

 `06` deliberately merges ordinary principals and callable contracts because their canonical consensus bytes contain the same contract-principal identity.

+Optional opcode `08` supplies the shape to use when a packed optional's tag is `01` (`some`);
+it also describes `none`, whose tag is `00` and has no child bytes.
+Opcode `07` supplies no child shape and can only describe `none`.

+List opcode `0e` supplies an element shape for non-empty lists but can also describe an empty list: its packed count is zero, so no element shape is used.
+Opcode `0d` supplies no element shape and can only describe empty lists.

-`0b` normally arises by merging response shapes across list elements.
+Response opcode `0b` supplies both the `ok` and `err` child shapes; each packed response tag selects one.
+It normally arises by merging response shapes across list elements.
 A shape for one standalone response contains only its active branch.

 ### Tuple descriptor